tschneidereit/proposal-typed-objects/explainer.md

 A typed field definition is an `object` definining the characteristics of a `Struct`'s typed field.
 It has the following members:
  - `type` - A [type definition](#type-definition), specifying the field's type.
+ - `structural` [optional] - A `boolean` indicating that, if `true`, the type check performed when writing to the field is structural, not nominal.
  - `name` [optional] - A `string` or `symbol` used as an optional name for the field.
 If given, an accessor is created that allows reading and, if the field is writable, writing the field using a name in addition to its index.
  - `readonly` [optional] - A `boolean`.
 If `true`, the field can only be set via the type's constructor and is immutable afterwards.